dorbellprod/gapp/README.md

 ## Features
 Users may Tweet text, optionally with media.
 Additionally, users may use Goofy App to announce YouTube videos, as well as YouTube and Twitch livestreams.
 ## Known Issues
-- ANSI escape codes don't work on Windows.
+- *Some* ANSI escape codes don't work on Windows.
 Whoops.

 ## Setup
 ### Dependencies